Skip to main content

 Each perspective displayed with a coloured segment (excepting ‘Public and community engagement’ and ‘Local growth and regeneration’ shaded grey) represents a basket of between 2 to 5 metrics that each represent a knowledge exchange activity and together represent a broad area of knowledge exchange.
 Most of the metrics included relate to an income received by a provider where they have provided services to external partners.
 Table 1 below, provides an overview of the individual activities included, and where relevant the source of the income.

-Detailed information about the source of the metrics is published in the KEF3 decisions document.
+Detailed information about the source of the metrics is published in the KEF3 decisions document, which remain identical for KEF4.

 Table 1 Summary of metrics and perspectives in the KEF